 Areas with high trace density are prone to a multitude of problems.
 You’re more likely to have solder bridges (creating shorts), insufficient solder on the pad (creating openings), and tilted components because the solder isn’t distributed with the uniformity expected by your design.

-Although most electrical shorts don’t cause course-cancelling flames, small fires, sparks, and overheating are common.
+Although most electrical shorts don’t cause course-cancelling flames, small fires, sparks, and overheating are .

 Managing pad margins, trace widths, and optimizing routing are challenging design tasks for the best of us.
-Maintaining your operating knowledge of design problems and making sure to take as much care of your PCB layout as possible will help to minimize the risk of pcb failure and shortage.
+Maintaining your operating knowledge of design problems and making sure to take as much care of your PCB layout as possible will help to minimize the risk of pcb failure and causes of a pcbshortage.